Recommended Wedding Venues

 Put simply, this National Trust run venue is England’s only surviving 17th C grandstand complete with a mile long deer course and masses of historical parkland around.
 Unique enough for you?
 Offering indoor or outdoor weddings, Lodge Park also provides the Great Hall for your wedding breakfast.
 If you visit, check out the floor…it’s incredible and don’t forget to have a wander into the woods.
 Lodge Park is located in Gloucestershire close to the towns of Burford and Cheltenham.

 Sometimes venues break the mould.
 Matara is a solace, a really special, relaxing place to be on any day, not just a wedding day.
 It’s a venue I have been associated with for many years and I am proud to admit it’s one of my favourites.
-Geoffrey, who owns the venue has created an unquestionably relaxed space with the flexibility of no other.
+Geoffrey, who owns the venue has created an unquestionably beautiful space with flexibility like no other.
 Whether you want a ceremony under the cloisters in the courtyard or indoors in the Hilarium, Matara will oblige.

 Some of my favourite moments over the years have been photographing a tree planting in the grounds complete with colourful ribbons, the multiculturalism that Matara attracts, Kate Nash performing at Araba and Jon’s epic wedding celebrations and winning The Best of The Best Award for one of my images last year.
 If you are visiting the best wedding venues in the south west of England, give them a call and ask for a look around, you won’t be disappointed.